gnolang/gnonative/README.md

 ## Expo module

-To use Gno Native Kit, we advice you to use the Expo module in your Expo React-Native project.
+To use Gno Native Kit, we advise you to use the Expo module in your Expo React-Native project.
 Please read the [README](expo/README.md) in the `expo` folder.

 In the `expo/example` folder, you can find a minimal app using the Expo module.